A 0% balance transfer credit card is a great way to save on your credit card interest rates and eliminate credit card debt more quickly.

 The cards in the following lists will benefit you whether you are trying to reduce your credit card debt or take advantage of 0% APR introductory offers.
 All of these cards are screened and updated for the latest offers, and none of these credit cards comes with an annual fee.
 Click through the links to arrive at the respective official credit card site for full terms or to apply.

 The best balance transfer credit cards offer a low balance transfer fee, a long balance transfer term, and a cash rewards program which is nice to have if you plan on using the card either while you are repaying your balance, or afterward.
 Some of the best even offer an introductory 0% APR on new charges, and are mentioned in the section below as well.
-Here are the top balance transfer cards.
+Here are some balance transfer cards with some of the above features.

 Featured 0% APR Interest Rate Credit Cards for New Purchases